HRISHI313/Ecowiser_assignment/README.md

 To use the LinkedIn API, make sure you have obtained the necessary access token and cookies.
 Replace the placeholders in the API integration section of the script.

+LinkedIn API does not offer users information currently.
+They only offer API for sharing or posting contents and other marketing or lead generation.

+The below code is being generated from postman

 ```python
 token = 'Enter the access token'
 cookies = 'Enter the cookie that has been generated'